The White Whale

 If then, Sir William Jones, who read in thirty languages, could not read the simplest peasant’s face in its profounder and more subtle meanings, how may unlettered Ishmael hope to read the awful Chaldee of the Sperm Whale’s brow?
 I put that brow before you.
 Read it if you can (79.6).

 If that sounds like a dare, it’s supposed to.
-Ishmael is admitting how hard it is to read and understand Moby Dick.
+Ishmael is admitting how crazy-hard it is to read and understand Moby Dick.
 He's presenting us with the whale’s inscrutability.